Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Solution Approaches for the MISDP

+As we consider the case where the expected sparsity level $L$ is consistent with the ground truth, it is instead beneficial to test more binary solutions at the boundary, i.e., with a cardinality of exactly $L$.
+To this end, we propose a different extended version of randomized rounding with a subsequent projection step.
+As described in Algorithm~\ref{algo1}, instead of discarding the generated binary solutions with cardinality larger than $L$, we project each infeasible binary solution to the constraint set by preserving only $L$ ones with the largest probabilities, i.e., the values in the fractional solution $\widehat{\vect{u}}$.
+Consistent with the above analysis, the proposed RR with projection often finds a binary solution that provides a lower objective function value even with fewer randomly explored binary solutions compared to the basic RR and RR with scaling.

-The IP formulation~\eqref{prob:MMVL20IP2} established on the sparse signal model~\eqref{eq:sparseModel} is equivalent to solving the concentrated MAP estimation problem~\eqref{prob:concentratedMAP2} via a brute-force search over the frequency grid $\{\nu_k\}_{k=1}^K$.
+The IP formulation~\eqref{prob:MMVL20IP2} established on the sparse signal model~\eqref{eq:sparseModel} is equivalent to solving the concentrated MAP estimation problem~\eqref{prob:concentratedMAP2} via a brute-force search over the sampling grid $\{\nu_k\}_{k=1}^K$.
 Compared to the objective function in~\eqref{prob:concentratedMAP2}, the equivalent expression in~\eqref{prob:concentratedMAP1} admits a lower computational complexity since the number of sources $L$ is generally much smaller than the array size $M$.
-Therefore, the evaluation of the objective function in~\eqref{prob:MMVL20IP2} at a randomly generated binary solution $\widetilde{\vect{u}}$ in the randomized rounding can be more efficiently performed according to the objective function in~\eqref{prob:concentratedMAP1}, where the steering matrix $\vect{A}(\vect{\mu})$ is determined by the columns in the dictionary $\vect{A}(\vect{\nu})$ selected by $\widetilde{\vect{u}}$.
+Therefore, the evaluation of the objective function in~\eqref{prob:MMVL20IP2} at a randomly generated binary solution $\widetilde{\vect{u}}$ in the randomized rounding can be more efficiently performed according to the objective function~\eqref{prob:concentratedMAP1}, where the steering matrix $\vect{A}(\vect{\mu})$ is determined by the columns in the dictionary $\vect{A}(\vect{\nu})$ selected by $\widetilde{\vect{u}}$.

 We remark that a basic randomized rounding procedure without the subsequent projection step in Algorithm~\ref{algo1} is employed internally by SCIP-SDP to find good integer solutions for the estimation of the upper bounds of the optimal value in the branch-and-bound approach.
 Similar to other branch-and-bound methods, SCIP-SDP typically finds an optimal or near-optimal solution rapidly.
 However, it requires significantly more time to verify the optimality of this solution through lower bound computations.
-This observation also motivates the idea of using the randomized rounding Algorithm~\ref{algo1} for obtaining a good approximate solution of the considered MISDP problem at a low computational cost.
+This observation also motivates the idea of using the RR Algorithm~\ref{algo1} for obtaining a good approximate solution at a low computational cost.